Relintai/pandemonium_engine_docs/usage/best_practices/node_alternatives.md

 3. `Resource`: Only slightly more complex than Reference.
-   They have the innate ability to serialize/deserialize (i.e. save and load) their object properties to/from Godot resource files.
+   They have the innate ability to serialize/deserialize (i.e. save and load) their object properties to/from Pandemonium resource files.

    - **Example:** Scripts, PackedScene (for scene files), and other types like each of the `AudioEffect` classes.
 Each of these